-Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget F General Editorial 9724 \$174,000 Provide editorial support to the MPO staff.
+Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned Work Progress and Products General Editorial 9724 \$174,000 Provide editorial support to the MPO staff.
 Review public-facing documents and make revisions to correct grammar and formatting, improve clarity and organization, and maintain consistent style.
 Products reviewed include certification plans, reports, memoranda, work scopes, meeting minutes, presentations, job advertisements, and other materials as required.
 Maintain and update document templates for use in the creation of accessible documents.
-Set editorial standards and maintain the CTPS Editorial Style Guide for staff's use. \$227,000 Tasks and Transit Working Group Support 8924 \$42,000 Hosted four working group meetings and a series of small discussion groups ("coffee chats") and managed pre- and post-meeting communications and logistics \$33,000 HosHos Updated the MPO about Transit Working Group development and activities HosMar Updated the Transit Working Group web page • Dev Summarized meeting discussions mee Hosted a forum on microtransit in cooperation with MAPC Prov and the MBTA Advisory Board • Sup Researched topics and issues that may be relevant to future Transit Working Group meetings ema Hansit working Group meetings Prepactive nd work products generally remain the same year to year.
+Set editorial standards and maintain the CTPS Editorial Style Guide for staff's use. \$256,000 Tasks and work products generally remain the same year to year.
+Transit Working Group 8924 \$42,000 Hosted four working group meetings and a series of small \$7,500 Host quarterly working group meetings Support discussion groups ("coffee chats") and managed pre- and post-meeting communications and logistics Updated the MPO about Transit Working Group development and activities Host one to two coffee chats per month Updated the MPO about Transit Working Group development Host one-off additional events as proposed Manage pre- and post-meeting logistics Updated the Transit Working Group web page Develop materials and resources to support working group Summarized meeting discussions meeting and activities, as needed Hosted a forum on microtransit in cooperation with MAPC and the MBTA Advisory Board Researched topics and issues that may be relevant to future Transit Working Group meetings Provide updates to the MPO about the transit working group Support communication for and about the group using email, social media, and the MPO website Prepare documentation about pilot working group meetings, activities, and participant feedback for the MPO Support to the MPO and its 3C Process \$2,005,500 \$1,128,686

-Indicates that program fulfills Federal Highway Administration Complete Streets requirement
+\Indicates that program fulfills Federal Highway Administration Complete Streets requirement